shimaore/esl/src/parser.coffee.md

 TODO: it probably should make sure the buffer is empty?

       on_end: () ->
-        debug?
-"Parser: end of stream"
         if @buffer.length > 0
-          debug?
-"Buffer is not empty, left over: #{@buffer}"
+          exports.report error:'Buffer is not empty at end of stream', buffer:@buffer

 Headers parser
 --------------